 The Isle of Man Summerland Fire Disaster

-Over the last eight years, Dr Phillips has been researching the Summerland fire disaster, which killed 50 at Douglas, Isle of Man, on the evening of Thursday, August 2nd, 1973.
+Over the last ten years, Dr Phillips has been researching the Summerland fire disaster, which killed 50 at Douglas, Isle of Man, on the evening of Thursday, August 2nd, 1973.
 The culmination of his research is a book (approximate length of 100, 000 words).
 The book has been peer-reviewed by John Webb, who was a member of the Fire Research Station team that investigated the disaster.
 Read a summary of the Summerland book including information for contributors (PDF - 352KB)

 From 21st century leisure to 20th century holiday catastrophe: the Isle of Man Summerland fire disaster